 While it's difficult to manage dozens of concurrent e-discovery matters for an enterprise with approximately 22 petabytes (or more than 22,500 terabytes) of data worldwide, Dawson said that's no excuse not to employ encryption, both at the file level and in the transport layer.

-no longer an optional technology: Unravel the ins and outs of how your organization should
+Encryption no longer an optional technology: Unravel the ins and outs of how your organization should deploy encryption.

 Should open source disk-encryption software be used?
 When it comes to IT security, Michael Cobb recommends encryption devices or software that provide the most effective product for the threat being mitigated.